charlstown/carlos-grande-me-docs/docs/references/case-studies/wesley-grubbs.md

 ## A process Dedicated to Cognition and Memory.
 By Wesley Grubbs

 The most effective form of communication is a visual one.
-Even when we speak we use visual metaphors to help our communication (i.e., to bark up the wrong tree or to push one\'s buttons).
+Even when we speak we use visual metaphors to help our communication (i.e., to bark up the wrong tree or to push one's buttons).
 Focusing on a visual that helps bring attention to the story can also help establish a memory of the story, and this is the key aspect we take into consideration in every visualization we build.

 [...]